-The 2023 edition of this Training Course will be offered ONLINE, on a part-time basis on the 26th-27th of January and 2nd-3rd of February.
-To this end, programme includes a series of sessions based on 4 modules from 10.00 am to 1.30 pm Central European Summer Time (CEST).
+The 2023 edition of this training course will be offered ONLINE on a part-time basis on the 26th-27th of January and the 2nd-3rd of February.
+To this end, programme includes a series of sessions based on 4 modules from 10.00 am to 1.30 pm Central European Time (CET).

 Full-time Students*: € 710.00

 *To be eligible for student prices, participants must provide proof of their full-time student status for the current academic year.
 Our standard policy is to provide all full-time students, be they Undergraduates or Masters students, access to student participation rates.
 Part-time master and doctoral students who are also currently employed will however, be allocated academic status.